RedisLabs/redislabs-docs/content/platforms/pks/_index.md

 To remove the Redis Enterprise Cluster from your PKS deployment:

 1. [Delete any databases]({{< relref "/rs/administering/database-operations/deleting-database.md" >}}).
 1. Delete the REC custom resource.
-This will remove the cluster nodes' pods and all related services and deployments, except for the Operator deployment itself.
+This removes the cluster nodes' pods and all related services and deployments, except for the Operator deployment itself.

     ```src
     kubectl delete rec rec-pks

     ```
-    A typical response will look like this:
+    A typical response looks like this:

     ```src
     redisenterprisecluster.app.redislabs.com "rec-pks" deleted